tseemann/any2fasta/README.md

 You may wonder why this tool even exists.
-Well, I tried to do the right thing and use established tools like `readseq` and `seqret` from EMBOSS, but they both mangled IDs containing `|` characters or even `.` characters, and there is no way to change this behaviour.
+Well, I tried to do the right thing and use established tools like `readseq` and `seqret` from EMBOSS, but they both mangled IDs containing `|` or `.` characters, and there is no way to fix this behaviour.
 This resulted in inconsitences between my `.gbk` and `.fna` versions of files in my pipelines.

 Then you may wonder why I didn't use Bioperl or Biopython.
 Well they are